eitankw/cross-domain/README.md

 POC data-persistent across different domains
 ----------------------------------------------

+to run locally follow the next steps:

-1. add the following to your local host file: 127.0.0.1 domain1.com, 127.0.0.1 domain2.com and 127.0.0.1 placeholder.com.
+1. Add to the following three lines to your local host file:
+  + 127.0.0.1 domain1.com
+  + 127.0.0.1 domain2.com
+  + 127.0.0.1 placeholder.com
-2. add virtual directory for "localhost/cross-origin" and place all four files (from POC folder) in this directory.
+2. Define virtual directory for "localhost/cross-origin" and place all four files (from POC folder) in this directory.